var-bp/react-micro-frontends-root/README.md

 ## Important note
 All your npm packages from `dependencies` must be the same version across all you react-micro-frontends repositories.

+## How to share redux store in micro frontend architecture
+If you are using redux, the usual approach is to have a single, global, shared store for the entire application.
+However, if each micro-frontend is supposed to be its own self-contained application, then it makes sense for each one to have its own redux store.
+The redux docs even mention "isolating a Redux app as a component in a bigger application" as a valid reason to have multiple stores.

+Long story short: Don't share your redux store

+Sharing anything between your micro frontends no longer makes them separate entities and defeats the entire purpose of it.
+Now it's just an overengineered monolith.
+Just turn those respective repos into well-defined modules inside a monolith repo.
+It is still possible to split responsibilities into their own silos in a unified repo.
+It just takes more discipline.

+Problems of a single shared state:
+- Accidental override of state of other apps (in case duplicate actions are dispatched by multiple apps)
+- Apps would have to be aware of other Micro Frontends
+- Shared middlewares.
+Since only a single store is maintained, all the Micro Frontends would have to share the same middlewares.
+So in situations where one app wants to use redux-saga and other wants to use redux-thunk is not possible.

 ## Installation
 Create `.env` file on the root of the project.
 ```